Reference documentation for deal.II version GIT relicensing-1062-gc06da148b8 2024-07-15 19:20:02+00:00

 \[ \begin{cases} F(t,y,\dot y) = 0\, , \\ y(t_0) = y_0\, . \\ \end{cases} \]

-The interface to PETSc is realized by means of std::function callbacks like in the SUNDIALS::IDA and SUNDIALS::ARKode classes.
+The interface to PETSc is realized by means of std::function callbacks like in the SUNDIALS::IDA (which also solves implicit ODES) and SUNDIALS::ARKode classes (which solves a slightly generalized form of the explicit formulation above that also allows for a mass matrix on the left hand side).

 TimeStepper supports any vector and matrix type having constructors and methods: